janet-dev/LevelCoder-WM/README.md

 ### User personas
 These user personas represent some of the target audience for this site - [view the PDF document](docs/ux/user-personas.pdf).

+User personas help humanise the potential users.
+They depict their struggles, limitations, background and their goals.
+They give the designer yet another layer of information about the ethos of the project.

 ### Design
 * Colour Scheme
     - Bootstrap's own white (#ffffff) text on dark grey (#212529) scheme is used for the navigation and footer sections.
     - Colours white (#ffffff) and dark grey (#212529) are used for text.
     - Orange (#ff8c00) is used as an extra indicator when hovering over links.

+	This colour scheme was chosen for simplicity and readability.
+Too much colour can make the site to busy or distracting.
+Dark grey/white was chosen for the navigation and the odd pop of colour is provided by the CSS hover function.

 * Typography
-    - For the home and about pages, Roboto font is used for the main headings for good readability and text contrast when required.
-This was chosen for best readability.
+    - For the home and about pages, [Roboto font](https://fonts.google.com/specimen/Roboto) is used for good readability and contrast when required.
+It is considerd both [friendly and professional](https://xd.adobe.com/ideas/principles/web-design/best-modern-fonts-for-websites/), so should suit most sites.
 If this font is unavailable, san serif is used as a fallback.
 * Imagery
     - The home page features the striking Selfridges Building, which defines Birmingham.
 This background image is both artistic and futuristic, and is used as the common background throughout the site.
 It was chosen to be a technical and friendly hero image.
     - On the courses page, each course is listed in it's own Bootstrap card, which features the providers own logo.
 This is supplied in order to build up trust and to ensure the users know which provider they are directed to from the site.